iJyrs/BasicSFMLGame/README.md

 A Basic C++ Game made using SFML.
 The main goal of this project is expand my knowledge of C++ so I can develop my own game.

+*Can't really call this a game since there are no mechanics other than movement atm but idc 😊*

 # Demo Footage
 ---